2ndSightLab/ai-tracker/mistake-tracker.md

 write one focused test with a realistic fixture, and change nothing else.
 I won't touch code or tests now — tell me to proceed and I' ll do only that.
 ```

+# 2026-07-21 - after files deleted and rebuild

+I just let agent have it's way and rebuild what it had done before telling it to follow rules.
+It didn't.

+And nothing works.
+The items hang.
+Statuses don't chagne.
+No error messages appear.
+I'm going to have to revert the whole tracker later and manually get in and figure out what's going wrong but not time right now.
+All said and done, it helped me in some ways but has left me with a really frustrating experience.

+And another $200 down.

+I think I'm going to try another model but for now I need to get some other things done.

+AI can help but it can also be a massive drain on time and money if you're not careful.
+I started this project to prove I could write working code to do something (or not) and at this point have not bee completely successful.
+It's not a total flop but it's also not "done."
+I don't have eternal funds to complete it so I have to go do some other paying work.

 # 2026-07-19 - again